speakercorps/proposals/individual_work/sonpatki_prathamesh/rails_conf_draft.markdown

 queries.
 It will cover the use cases for using Arel and  features of Arel that are not supported in Active Record out of the box.
 I will walk through the code containing complex handcrafted SQL and its Arel alternatives.
+Using internals of Arel, will also make understanding of how Active Record works better.

 The intended audience for this talk are beginning Rails developers.
-This talk will help understand how Arel works under the hood and how we can use it when needed.
-Using internals of Arel, will also make understanding of how Active Record works better.

 ### Pitch